History

 Corani was founded in 2008 by Kristof Van de Loock and Fransiska Dams.
 In its first years, the company served primarily as a legal and tax framework for management and strategic advisory work for other organisations — a role it still fulfils today, including for Sparkle.

 As room appeared for our own initiatives, the company added a second and third line of work.
-The first own brand took shape around a physical workspace in Meldert, today known as Creative Wonderland — a meeting, workshop and creative space that has been open to external bookings since 2020.
-A second line of work emerged around software for the equestrian world: HorseJournal, a logbook for riders and horse enthusiasts, publicly launched in 2026; available today as a web application and in development as an iOS app.
+The first own brand took shape around a physical workspace in Hoegaarden, today known as Creative Wonderland — a meeting, workshop and creative space that has been open to external bookings since 2020.
+A second line of work emerged around a private app for the equestrian world: HorseJournal, a journaling app for young riders and families to keep horse moments and share them within small private circles, currently in development as a native iOS app for publication on the Apple App Store.

 The three lines of work continue to coexist.
 What they share: a long time horizon, a preference for stable relationships with clients and users, and the conviction that careful work pays off more in the long run than speed in the short run.